 The main bearing bores are machined for precision-type main bearing inserts.
 The crankshaft mainbearings are pairs of inserts installed in the crankcase at each journal.

 The crankshaft (Figure 4) is within the crankcase.
-The crankshaft has journals and counterweights.
-The counterweights decrease torsional vibrations as the crankshaft turns to operate the propeller.
+The crankshaft has journals to attach connecting rods and pistons.

-Oil is supplied through the propeller flange for a single-acting controllable pitch propeller.
+Oil is supplied through the propeller flange on the crankshaft for a single-acting controllable pitch propeller.